gmontana/CollaborativePickAndPlaceEnv/README.md

 ## Rewards

-The followsing rewards are assigned to the agents:
+The followsing rewards can be assigned to the agents:

 ```python
 REWARD_STEP = -1